-For example, Portland has been installing vegetated stormwater facilities, known as green streets, to help manage stormwater runoff.
-These same facilities will help the community be more resilient to increased winter precipitation in the future.
+For example, Portland has been installing green streets to help manage today's stormwater runoff.
+These same facilities will help the community be more resilient to more intense rain events in the future.
 Similarly, existing efforts to increase the urban tree canopy provide multiple health and environmental benefits today - and will help cool the city in the future as temperatures rise.
 In turn, these efforts reduce demand for emergency and social service response by minimizing the impacts from flooding and extreme heat events.
-Not only do climate preparation actions improve resiliency against future climate impacts, but in many cases they also generate multiple quality-of-life benefits for the community today.
+Neighborhood projects, such as tree planting or depaving events bring neighborhoods together and strengthen social cohesion.